vaslabs/sbt-regression-suite/README.md

 In other words, you need to be testing a service with state A with 2 different versions of your integration test.

+#### A working example
+- Spin the new version of your service, e.g. with docker compose
+- Run the regression test (as described below) that points to the services in docker compose
+- The regression test will first run the tests as the last time they were successful
+- Then it will create a new docker image and run the tests again

+#### Another example
+- Usage on a project can be found here https://github.com/vaslabs/flerken/blob/master/build.sbt#L24

 This plugin packs your code in a docker container and does some simple version control over it.
 For instance, the latest tag has your currently running production code.